Bachelor of Science

 BIOL 2213K.
 Anatomy and Physiology II.
 3-3-4 Units.

 Continues the study of human anatomy and physiology begun in Biology 2212.
 Topics covered include the circulatory-lymphatic, immune, respiratory, digestive-metabolic, excretory, and reproductive systems and human development and heredity.
-(This course will satisfy an Area D or Area F requirement only if specifically listed as an option for the program of study).(F,S,M)
+(This course will NOT satisfy an Area D requirement and will only satisfy an Area F requirement only if specifically listed as an option for the program of study).(F,S,M)

 Prerequisites: BIOL 2212K or permission of MLT advisor.